project-chip/connectedhomeip/examples/light-switch-app/silabs/README.md

           <info  > [SVR] Copy/paste the below URL in a browser to see the QR Code:
           <info  > [SVR] https://project-chip.github.io/connectedhomeip/qrcode.html?data=CH%3AI34NM%20-00%200C9SS0

     **LED 0** shows the overall state of the device and its connectivity.
-The following states are possible:

-        -   Short Flash On (50 ms on/950 ms off): The device is in the unprovisioned (unpaired) state and is waiting for a commissioning application to connect.

-        -   Rapid Even Flashing (100 ms on/100 ms off): The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.

-        -   Short Flash Off (950ms on/50ms off): The device is fully provisioned, but does not yet have full Thread network or service connectivity.

-        -   Solid On: The device is fully provisioned and has full Thread network and service connectivity.
+However, this status LED is disabled by default on Silab's ICD Light-switch application.

     **Push Button 0**